dzungdoan6/G2D/README.md

 2. G2D-Trajectory.asi   : the tool facilitates users to construct sparse/dense trajectory
 3. CreateSparseTrajectory.exe : the program creates sparse trajectory, given vertex and visitation order lists.

-For more technical detail about the software, please refer to our technical document.
+For more technical detail about the software, please refer to our technical document [HERE](https://arxiv.org/abs/1806.07381).
 If you find our software or our dataset is useful, please cite:

 ```
 @article{Dzung18G2D,